South Stack lighthouse

 On 9 August 1997 the new visitor attraction was officially opened.
 After descending the steps visitors can view a variety of exhibits about the history of the lighthouse, take a guided tour to the top of the tower, and explore the island.
-Friendly staff from Isle of Anglesey county council are on hand to answer questions about the island.
-Often a Royal Society for the Protection of Birds (RSPB) volunteer is present with a telescope to show visitors some of the seabirds on the cliffs and on the water.
+Friendly staff are on hand to answer questions about the island.

 After the long climb back up the stairs refreshment is on hand in the form of the usually present ice cream van, or the cafe further down the road.
 Also in the area is Elin's Tower, the RSPB's visitor's centre for their reserve, where you can learn more about the birds nesting on the cliffs and throughout the area.
 Ancient history can be explored with a visit to the Ty Mawr Hut Circles, the remains of an Iron Age settlement last occupied during the Roman era.
 Finally a short climb to the top of nearby Holyhead Mountain provides a sensational view of Holyhead harbour, Holy Island and beyond.

 I am grateful to Ian Jones, the author of South Stack: Anglesey's Famous Lighthouse (2009), an excellent historical account of the lighthouse, from which many of the above facts are drawn.
-It is published by the Isle of Anglesey County Council and is available from Amazon or the shop at Oriel Ynys Môn.
+It is published by the Isle of Anglesey County Council and is available from Amazon or the shop at Oriel Môn.